python-control/python-control/doc/linear.rst

 The :func:`balanced_reduction` function eliminate states based on the Hankel singular values of a system.
-Intuitively, a system (or subsystem) with small Hankel singular values correspond to a situation in which it is difficult to observe a state and/or difficult to control that state.
+Intuitively, a system (or subsystem) with small Hankel singular values corresponds to a situation in which it is difficult to observe a state and/or difficult to control that state.
 Eliminating states corresponding to small Hankel singular values thus represents a good approximation in terms of the input/output properties of a system.
-For systems with unstable modes, :func:`balanced_reduction` first removes the states corresponding to the unstable subspace from the system, then carries out a balanced realization on the stable part, then reinserts the unstable modes.
+For systems with unstable modes, :func:`balanced_reduction` first removes the states corresponding to the unstable subspace from the system, then carries out a balanced realization on the stable part, and then reinserts the unstable modes.

 The :func:`minimal_realization` function eliminates uncontrollable or unobservable states in state space models or cancels pole-zero pairs